 Account Takeover (ATO)

 From a business perspective, this is damaging to you on two accounts.
 Firstly, cybercriminals can make fraudulent purchases on your website, which will then be discovered and refunded to the victim.
 Therefore, you will lose money from purchases that you thought were legitimate.
-Secondly, if data is stolen from your site and many of your customers suffer from identity theft, it looks bad on you and your reputation is ruined.
+Secondly, if data is stolen from your site and many of your customers suffer from identity theft, tarnishing your customers’ loyalty and your brand reputation.

 Application DDoS